 - Stir in the rice, and give the bottom of the pot a good scraping with a wooden spoon.
 Let the rice toast for about 3 - 5 minutes, stirring frequently.
 It’s finished toasting when you can smell the aroma from the rice and it has changed color.

 - Pour in a little bit of the chicken broth to deglaze the pan, then pour in the remaining chicken broth.
 Stir to make sure there aren't any pieces of rice stuck to the bottom of the pot.
+Add salt to taste and stir.
 Place the cooked chicken over top of the rice, place the lid on the pot, and bring to a boil.
 Once the rice has come to a boil, reduce the heat to medium-low and simmer until all the liquid has been absorbed.
 Around 20 - 25 minutes.

 - Once the rice is cooked, take out the chicken, and place the lid back on the pot to cover the rice.
 Let it rest off of the heat for 5 minutes.
 Pull apart the thighs using forks, creating chunky pieces.